zonyitoo/SYSUEduAdminSystem/README.md

 sudo apt-get install stunnel
 ```

+You can run the command described in the last of this section directly.
+If you want to generate the key and certificate again, read the instructions below.

 Create a directory in project to hold the necessary configuration files and SSLish stuff.

 ```bash